Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

 # Task Module *linuxfabrik.clf.checkbox_input*

-A task module that renders a group of HTML checkbox inputs.
+A task module that renders either a single HTML checkbox input field or a group of them.

 ## `label`